 Bookkeeping is tracking all financial transactions as they pertain to your business.
 It is different than accounting, though the two are sometimes conflated.
 Accounting is the interpretation of data, whereas bookkeeping is simply recording data.

 Startup bookkeeping is different because startups are often more agile and quick to change.
 They can grow in a short amount of time from a small business with four employees to a mid-size company with a staff of 50+ full-time employees — half of which are now taking advantage of your new company-wide benefits.
-Plus, many startups have unique business models when compared to more traditional businesses such as restaurants, law offices, or retail stores.
+Plus, many startups have unique business models when compared to more traditional small businesses such as restaurants, law offices, or retail stores.
 For startups, otherwise mundane bookkeeping details (such as using the proper chart of accounts to categorize expenses and revenue correctly) are not trivial.

 One of the more common (and easiest to answer) questions we are asked is: Should my startup use cash or accrual accounting?